Syed007Hassan/Investment-Search/README.md

 ## Description
 The system leverages a sophisticated hybrid search architecture that:
-- Uses OpenAI embeddings to convert company descriptions into vector representations
+- Uses OpenAI or Pinecone embeddings to convert company descriptions into vector representations
 - Implements PostgreSQL's full-text search capabilities for keyword matching
 - Combines both approaches with a weighted scoring system for optimal ranking
-- Utilizes GPT-4o for intelligent search result processing and summarization
+- Utilizes GPT-4o or Groq's LLaMA models for intelligent search result processing and summarization
 - Utilizes Redis for caching frequently accessed data to improve performance

 This hybrid approach provides more accurate and contextually relevant results compared to traditional keyword-only search systems.